sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 Sage maintains a pickle jar at ``SAGE_ROOT/src/ext/pickle_jar/pickle_jar.tar.bz2`` which is a tar file of "standard" pickles created by ``sage``.
-This pickle jar is used to ensure that sage maintains backward compatibility by have having :func:`sage.structure.sage_object.unpickle_all` check that ``sage`` can always unpickle all of the pickles in the pickle jar as part of the standard doc testing framework.
+This pickle jar is used to ensure that sage maintains backward compatibility by having :func:`sage.structure.sage_object.unpickle_all` check that ``sage`` can always unpickle all of the pickles in the pickle jar as part of the standard doc testing framework.